neocturne/fastd/doc/source/manual/config.rst

   pre-up, up, down and post-down commands are executed synchronously by default, meaning fastd will block until the commands have finished, while the other commands are executed asynchronously by default.
 This can be changed using the keywords sync and async.

+  All commands except pre-up and post-down may be overriden per peer group.

   The following environment variables are set by fastd for all commands: